ubolakes/Mechanical_keyboard/README.md

 </div>

 ## Case design
 The feature I desire most in a keyboard is a thin design that reduces wrist fatigue without the need for a wrist rest.
-A slimmer keyboard also offers a sleekwe look (I guess).
+A slimmer keyboard also offers a sleeker look (I guess).

-To achieve this, my friend and colleague Biagio designed an aluminum case to reduce costs, make the keyboard lighter, and allow for anodized coloring.
+To achieve this, my friend and colleague, Biagio, designed a bent sheet metal backplate and a 3D-printable bottom case in order to reduce costs and make the keyboard lighter.
+Biagio also designed 3D-printable feet to angle the keyboard and improve ergonomics.

 [comment]: <> (TODO: add render of the two case pieces from CAD)